Australian billionaire says to build nickel freight fleet

 The Australian refinery in Queensland state imports most of its nickel ore feed from the South Pacific French territory of New Caledonia 1,500 km (900 miles) away.
 It also uses ore from Indonesia and Philippines.

-Palmer cut the refinery’s annual operating capacity to 35,000 metric tons (38581 tons) from 70,000 metric tons after buying it in 2009 from BHP, which no longer had any use for it after closing its Australian Ravensthorpe nickel mine for economic reasons.
+Palmer cut the refinery’s annual operating capacity to 35,000 tonnes from 70,000 tonnes after buying it in 2009 from BHP, which no longer had any use for it after closing its Australian Ravensthorpe nickel mine for economic reasons.

 Palmer in 2010 said was so happy to have made A$200 million from the refinery, he sent all 750 employees on a holiday to Fiji.
 In addition, 50 of his most valued workers at the plant also got a new Mercedes-Benz automobile.